AmeyGohil/Live-Chat/README.md

 --> User Register/Login

---> Community chat
+--> Community Chat

---> Individual chat
+--> Individual Chat

+--> Chat Limit and Load More

 --> Dark Mode

 --> Recaptha on register

 Additional Advanced Features

 --> Friends

 --> Report a User(if complaint report exceeds a limit for eg. 10 reports)